Collection Status

 Mechanics (from transcript analysis)

-• set collection — Collect cards to assemble a painting with various thematic motifs.
+- set collection — Collect cards to form a cohesive art mural.

 Video topics + discussion points